-Our financial statements are prepared in accordance with generally accepted accounting principles in the United States.
+Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States.
 The preparation of our financial statements and related disclosures requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, revenue, costs and expenses, and related disclosures.
-We believe that of our critical accounting policies described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our final prospectus for our initial public offering filed pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended, with the SEC on June 21, 2018, the following involve the most judgment and complexity:
+We believe that of our critical accounting policies described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K, on file with the SEC, the following involve the most judgment and complexity:

-- accrued research and development expenses; - determination of fair value of common and preferred stock; - · common and preferred stock issued for licenses; and - · stock-based compensation.
+- · accrued research and development expenses; and - stock-based compensation.